Creating an agile working environment

 Online boards allow you to record further detail behind backlog items (like draft designs) and to link to discussions on collaboration tools.

-Teams at GDS use Trello, which is also used for the publicly available GOV.UK roadmap.
+Teams at GDS use Trello, which is also used for the publicly available Service Manual backlog.
 HMRC, Home Office and MoJ use JIRA.

 For more information about finding the right technology for your needs, see: Internet tools for civil servants guidance on GOV.UK.